ackerm44/cli-data-gem-assessment-v-000/gardening-cli-app/gardening/README.md

 3. DONE CLI - ask user if they would like to see another vegetable, repeat loop
 4. DONE Scraper - fix vegetable url scraping
 5. DONE Scraper - edit vegetables that are found under a sub-list
-6. Vegetable - Test each vegetable to make sure information is coming in correctly
+6. DONE Vegetable - Test each vegetable to make sure information is coming in correctly
-7. CLI - Add protection to inputs so that program doesn't error out or exit unexpectedly
+7. DONE CLI - Add protection to inputs so that program doesn't error out or exit unexpectedly

 Third to-do list
+1. Watch videos and refactor
-1. Write out instructions of how a user will use
+2. Write out instructions of how a user will use
-2. Edit readme to reflect how the user will use
+3. Edit readme to reflect how the user will use
-3   spec.md, check off items
+4. spec.md, check off items
-4. Video Demo
+5. Video Demo
-5. Blog post
+6. Blog post

 # Gardening